Harvard-REACT/WSR-Toolbox/README.md

 - [x] Intel 5300 WiFi card ([Linux 802.11n CSI Tool](http://dhalperi.github.io/linux-80211n-csitool/))
 - [ ] Broadcom WiFi cards ([Nexmon CSI](https://github.com/seemoo-lab/nexmon_csi))

-Please refer the [CSI data collection wiki]() for detail specific to a WiFi card.
+Please refer the *Collecting CSI from WiFi cards* section of the [wiki](https://github.com/Harvard-REACT/WSR-Toolbox/wiki/Documentation) for detail specific to a WiFi card.

 2. Supported sensors for collecting robot displacement data Any local inertial sensor can be used as long as the input is provided in csv file in the following format (minimum requirement):